Maria Grazia Roberti

 Maria Grazia Roberti (born 10 December 1966) is an Italian female mountain runner and snowshoe runner, who won three World Snowshoe Championships.

 Biography

-Maria Grazia Roberti after a brilliant career in mountain running, crowned by several medals at the world and European championships (among them stands out two individual silver), arrived at the threshold of 40 years began to practice the snowshoe running by winning three golds and a bronze at the world championships, and if this discipline became Olympic at the 2018 Winter Olympics in Sochi, the Brescia champion could attend you at the age of 51.
+Maria Grazia Roberti won several mountain running medals at the world and European championships through out her career, including two individual silver medals.
+At 40 years old, she took up snowshoe running and won three gold and one bronze medals at the world championships.

 Achievements

 In mountain running she has participated in 16 World Championships (from 1989 to 2010) and 10 of the European Championships (1996 to 2012), winning 26 medals of which 2 at the individual level and 24 with the national team.